aclimarin/MyDockerApi/README.md

 # MyDockerApi
-CRUD using dotnet 6 and mysql 8 to run in a simple dockerized enviroment.
+CRUD using dotnet 6 and mysql 8 to run in a simple dockerized environment.

 # Tools
 | Tool | Version |